Financial Advisor Scams

 As of 2010, 56% of all American households sought advice from a financial professional (Survey of Consumer Finances, 2010).
 Because so many American households rely on financial advisors for retirement planning, wealth management, and for buying stocks, bonds, and mutual funds, deceitful financial advisors create a volatile, alchemic mix that sadly exposes millions of Americans to wanton financial destruction.

 Financial advisors tend to mine for clients at financial planning programs held at a workplace, or retirement and wealth management seminars conducted at hotels and restaurants.
 Deceitful financial advisors tend to thrive in regions with relatively high incomes and an elderly population.
 The misconduct appears to be directed both at the wealthy and not-so-wealthy.
 Defrauding wealthy investors can be profitable since they have more money.
 The not-so-wealthy tend to be less knowledgeable about investment matters and therefore more vulnerable.

 The deceit ranges from churning brokerage commissions and unauthorized trading to unsuitable recommendations.
 Some of the more recent investment schemes have involved:

 - Private Real Estate Trusts

 How Our Investment Fraud Lawyers Can Help

-Our investment fraud lawyers have a specific expertise in seeking recovery from these investors in the following areas:
+Our investment fraud lawyers have specific expertise in seeking recovery from these investors in the following areas: